 - A two-wheeled BCS tractor that mows and prepares beds while preserving soil structure

 - Water conservation: Drip-tape irrigation gives plants a direct source of water to their roots rather than their leaves, reducing evaporation and water usage.

 Each season, the Ullem Campus Farm welcomes hundreds of students, volunteers and visitors who come as members of sports teams, service scholarships and classes.
 Members of the Sustainability Leadership Program's campus farm group work in the field and greenhouse, visit local producers and host community and school groups.
-Additionally, farm interns undertake personalized projects such as vermicomposting, aquaponics and beekeeping.
-Students, staff, alumni and community members are encouraged to reach out to firstname.lastname@example.org to learn more!
+Additionally, farm interns engage in all aspects of operating a small-scale production farm and undertake personalized projects such as vermicomposting, hydroponics, and beekeeping.
+Students, staff, alumni and community members are encouraged to contact email@example.com to learn more!

-- 90% of the farm’s yield is sold to DePauw’s dining services, Bon Appetit, to be turned into meals at Hoover Dining Hall.
-This gives students, faculty, staff, and community members access to the locally grown produce all season long.”
+- 85% of the farm’s yield is sold to DePauw’s dining services, Bon Appetit, to be turned into meals at Hoover Dining Hall.
+This gives students, faculty, staff, and community members access to locally grown produce all season long.

-- The 12-acre property features a three-acre crop field, greenhouse, wash and pack facility, hoop house, experimental growing plots, bee hives and the Ullem Center for Sustainability.
+- The 12-acre property features a three-acre crop field, greenhouse, wash and pack facility, two hoop houses, experimental growing plots, bee hives, and the Ullem Center for Sustainability.